AI For Painting Contractors

 Rooms, square footage, ceiling height, trim, doors, drywall patching, furniture moving, occupied-home timing, color status, and target start date.

-Outcome: Move the caller toward a qualified estimate instead of a blank callback.
+Outcome: Move the caller toward a qualified estimate instead of a callback with no context.

 Exterior painting and staining calls